How did outlets in India and China cover the border skirmishes?

-Laya Maheshwari is a J.D. student at Harvard Law School.
+Laya Maheshwari is a graduate of Harvard Law School.
 He has previously worked as a journalist and published in The New York Times, The Washington Post, and The Los Angeles Times, among others.

 Subscribe to this Lawfare contributor via RSS.